MINIOTA SCHOOL HANDBOOK

 - Parents may choose to make their own transportation arrangements for their children and eliminate the need for a billet home.
 When this choice has been made the school will contact these parents if buses are unable to operate.

-- Billet forms shall be sent to parents by the school principal.
-Forms must be filed with the school no later than October 1 of each year and must be updated annually or as required.
+- Billet forms shall be sent to parents via the registration package.
+Forms must be filled out and returned to the school no later than October 1 of each year and must be updated annually or as required.

 Severe Weather Policy